What is a CPAP Machine? Discover the Best CPAP Machines for a Good Night's Sleep

 Those who struggle with the consistent pressure of a CPAP machine may find a BiPAP machine a better option.
 An auto BiPAP machine features pressure settings to guarantee a pleasant night's sleep.
 Like CPAP machines, BiPaps are available in standard and auto pressure and are compatible with any mask.

-What Are The Different CPAP Mask Varieties
+What Are The Different Types of CPAP Masks?

-• Nasal pillow mask: This mask features a small cushion fitting over the nostrils with prongs that fit into the nostrils.
+Nasal pillow mask: This mask features a small cushion fitting over the nostrils with prongs that fit into the nostrils.
 This mask is compatible with glasses and is great for wearers with facial hair, which can inhibit fuller masks.

-• Nasal mask: This padded mask covers the whole nasal region and delivers a high-pressure air stream.
+Nasal mask: This padded mask covers the whole nasal region and delivers a high-pressure air stream.
 It’s often the better option for patients who move around a lot during the night.

-• Full mask.
+Full face mask.
 This style is triangular in design and covers the mouth and nasal region.
 This is ideal for patients who habitually breathe through the mouth or have a blockage in the nasal passage.

 Pros & Cons Of Using A CPAP Machine